 But, if you aren’t quite ready to commit to a personalization software, Justuno can help gather some behavioral data and use that data to present personalized offers and messaging throughout the site.

 For example, you can put a simple newsletter signup pop-up on a T-shirt category page.
 If a website visitor – let’s call him Bob – engages with that popup (submits their email address), then you can use that information in a future pop-up creation.

 You can offer a special discount to Bob based on the knowledge that he previously engaged with the pop-up being shown on the T-shirt category page.
 When creating the pop-up, select the targeting rule you want to use.

 In this example, we can use “Has ever engaged SPECIFIC pop-up” and you can select the foundational pop-up for this targeting rule:

-Now, the next time Bob visits the T-shirt category page, he’ll see the offer:
+Now, the next time Bob visits the T-shirt category page, he’ll see the following promotion:

-Let’s take a look at some examples of leveraging your website visitor behavior to create a more targeted pop-up or offer:
+Let’s take a look at some examples of leveraging your website visitor behavior to create more targeted pop-ups and offers.

-Step 2: Use multiple fields forms to personalize & boost email marketing
+Step 2: Use multiple field forms to personalize & boost email marketing

 One of our favorite ways to leverage popups is to gather an extra bit of information with multiple form fields.

 Capturing one extra piece of information about your website visitor can greatly help your email marketing campaigns.
 Let’s look at an example from baby apparel brand Robeez: